theninthsky/client-side-rendering/README.md

 A lot of the features we write end up being used only in a few of our pages, so we would like them to be downloaded only when the user visits the page they are being used in.

-For Example, we wouldn't want users to download the _[react-big-calendar](https://www.npmjs.com/package/react-big-calendar)_ package if they just tried to get to the home page.
+For Example, we wouldn't want users to download the _[react-big-calendar](https://www.npmjs.com/package/react-big-calendar)_ package if they just loaded the home page.
 We would only want that to happen when they visit the calendar page.

 The way we achieve this is (preferably) by route-based code splitting: